Mistakes that Prevent Staffing Agency Growth

 The right software should supply powerful reporting and analytics tools to monitor performance, as well as save recruiting and sales teams time to increase productivity.

 A common pitfall for staffing agencies is a failure to use the technology at their disposal.
+This is especially crucial in sectors like the manufacturing industry, where choosing the right IT staffing firm can meet unique business needs.
 Use social media, like LinkedIn, for recruiting.
 You can also use texting on mobile phones to conveniently reach potential candidates at any time of the day.
 Growing your staffing agency doesn’t have to be expensive with these little tricks.

 6. Lack of in-person engagement with candidates

-It’s important to use technology, but face-to-face interactions will never go out of style.
-Due to the fact-paced environment of the staffing industry, it’s easy for recruiters to become so task-oriented that the only interactions occur between computer screens.
+It’s important to use technology, but face-to-face interactions will never go out of style in the hiring process.
+Due to the fast-paced environment of the staffing industry, it’s easy for recruiters to become so task-oriented that the only interactions occur between computer screens.
 Recruiting professionals should be encouraged to leave their desks and meet with prospects.
 Constantly maintain a networking mindset and watch your staffing agency grow.

 7. Not making payroll on time